 So why do we need multisig, and how does it all work?

 Let’s step back in time a bit.
 As many of you will recall, much of the early press around Bitcoin focused on certain questionable operators and the loss of users’ bitcoin.
 What wasn’t always clear to the readers was that these losses and vulnerabilities had nothing to do with the consistent reliability of Bitcoin and the underlying protocol, but had everything to do with service providers that didn't have the appropriate technology and internal checks in place to secure funds.

 For example - if you leave your car unlocked on the street with the key in the ignition and someone steals it, it doesn’t point to an inferior vehicle, it points to negligent and inferior security precautions.

 On private keys

 For every Bitcoin wallet, there is a wallet address associated with it: this is similar to your bank account number.
-You can freely distribute this address; it is needed by a sender for you to receive money in the wallet and you can check the funds received into the wallet on the Blockchain.
+You can freely distribute this address; it is needed by a sender for you to receive Bitcoin in the wallet and you can check the Bitcoin received into the wallet on the Blockchain.

 Each wallet address has a private key associated with it: this is similar to the password you need to access your bank account.
 This key is needed when funds get sent out of the wallet and if anyone gets their hands on the private key, they have access to sending your money, just as would be the case if you gave your bank password away to a stranger.